-Mesocyclones displaying strong radar signatures such as storm rotation (bright red nest to bright green in the picture) can sometimes mean 10 to 15 minutes lead-time on warning for a tornado before it touches down.
+Mesocyclones displaying strong radar signatures such as storm rotation can sometimes mean 10 to 15 minutes lead-time on warning for a tornado before it touches down.
 Computer and mapping skills with this radar combined with automated rainfall gauges help meteorologists determine maximum rainfall amounts and pinpoint areas with potential flash flood problems.